fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

 repository.
 The main thing to avoid is syncing the same objects in two different places; e.g., avoid having Kustomizations that sync both the unmigrated and migrated application configuration.

-%%% TODO decide whether to mention this, explain it in full, or ignore the possibility.

 ### Installing the command-line tool `flux`

 The command-line tool `flux` will be used below; see [these instructions][install-cli] for how to